EU to Trump: Trade barriers, building walls 'doomed to fail'

 - We need real solutions to vehicle campers | Editorial

+“Building a wall is not the answer,” Malmstrom told an audience at the Bruegel think tank.
+“The success of the EU relies on our open societies.”

-Trump’s decision to pull out of the Trans-Pacific Partnership on Monday was seen as an indicator to a more closed U.S. trade policy.
+Trump’s decision to pull out of the 12-nation Trans-Pacific Partnership on Monday was seen as an indication of a more closed U.S. trade policy that could include tariffs on some imports and exclude foreign competition to favor local industry.

+Trump argued he was protecting domestic jobs by pulling out of the agreement, which would have lowered barriers to trade between the Pacific countries.
+Malmstrom insisted the problem is an inability of economies to deal with evolution — in this case “automation: with machines and computers replacing manual work.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.